Asian Beetles vs Ladybugs: Which Is More Harmful?

 Asian beetles also contaminate grape harvests, causing “ladybug taint” in wine when present during harvest season.

 The most effective approach is exclusion work completed before the fall invasion begins.
-We focus on sealing gaps larger than 1/32 inch around siding, fascia boards, and utility penetrations.
+Focus on sealing gaps larger than 1/32 inch around siding, fascia boards, and utility penetrations.

-• Adding brush or rubber door sweeps to all exterior doors
+• Add brush or rubber door sweeps to all exterior doors

-• Sealing cracks around window frames and door trim
+• Seal cracks around window frames and door trim

 This work needs to happen in late summer, typically August through early September, before the beetles start looking for overwintering sites.